pawel-zielinski/recipe-app-api/README.md

 > Note: Firstly you create the additional user (unauthorized).
 Then you create
         the *Vinegar* ingredient using this user.
 Then you create another ingredient called *Tumeric* and save it in *ingredient* variable.
-This ingredient is going to be signed by the authenticated user.
+This ingredient is going to be signed by the user.
         First ingredient was not assigned to the variable because you did not really needed to reference it at any point in this test whereas the second ingredient you do reference because you check that the name of